VFG Code of Practice

 All VFG members undertake to observe the following:

-- The approximate date of manufacture must be displayed in a prominent part of the listing, either in the title or description.
+- The approximate date of manufacture displayed in the title or description.

-- The name (or construction) of the fabric (e.g. jacquard, satin, double knit, etc.) and fiber content, if known, (e.g. cotton, silk, rayon, etc.) must be displayed in a prominent part of the listing, either in the title or description.
+- The name or construction of the fabric (e.g. jacquard, satin, etc.) and fiber content, if known (e.g. cotton, silk, etc.), displayed in the title or description.

-2. The member shall not attempt to confuse or mislead the customer or falsely describe any of the goods he/she offers for sale or seeks to purchase.
+2. Members shall not attempt to confuse or mislead customers, or falsely describe any goods offered for sale.

-4. The VFG discourages the practice of modifying or altering undamaged vintage items for resale purposes.
+3. The VFG discourages the practice of modifying undamaged vintage items for resale purposes.

-6. Members have no authority to act on behalf of or speak for the VFG, save insofar as expressly authorized by the VFG Board.
+7. Members have no authority to act on behalf of or speak for the VFG, unless expressly authorized by the VFG Board.

 Best Selling Practices

-- Descriptions and photos should include as much detail as possible.
-Construction details, such as metal zipper, pinked seams, shoulder pads, etc., should be included in the description.
+- Item descriptions and photos should provide as much information as possible, including construction details, such as a metal zipper, pinked seams, shoulder pads, etc.